turingschool/backend-curriculum-site/module1/lessons/peer_to_peer_project_review.md

 ## Learning Goals
 * explain their strategy for approaching a problem
 * analyze strategies used by another programmer to compare to their own strategies
-* talk about thier code
+* talk about their code

 ## Structure
 5 min - Warm Up